 - Try to say something pleasant or encouraging to every co-worker that you meet each day.

 - If you are in a position where you have to supervise other people and need to make a criticism or ask someone to change their behaviour, try to make the criticism constructive.

 - If it is appropriate at your place of work, collect donations of items or money for a charity.

 - Consider participating in an event that is designed to raise money for charity, such as a walk or a run.
 Training and participating in the event will be a fun and healthy activity for you, plus you will be able to donate money to a charity by taking part in the event.
 If you feel awkward about asking individual co-workers to sponsor you, post the sponsor form on a noticeboard and perhaps announce its presence in a staff meeting.

 Acts of kindness are beneficial for both the recipient and the donor.
 It often feels good to help others, as many volunteers know.
 Helping others on a daily basis or a semi-regular basis is a wonderful habit to form.

 There are many other ideas for helping others besides the ones listed in this article.
 You probably have some great ideas yourself, which I'd be very happy to hear about in the comments section below.

 More by this Author

-Some of my favourite memories are of my visits to relatives in Easton, an interesting multicultural area in Bristol.
-Banksy's graffiti career began in Easton.
+Some of my favourite childhood memories are of my visits to relatives in Easton, a lively multicultural area in Bristol.
+Banksy's graffiti career began there.